anshulsarathe35/BidBazaar/README.md

 ### How to run the application:

-1. Clone the repository from GitHub. `git clone https://github.com/Archit1706/TIAA-Hackathon-Nextjs.git`
+1. Clone the repository from GitHub.
 2. Install the required dependencies using npm or yarn. `npm install`
 3. Set up a Cloudinary account and configure the Cloudinary API key and secret in the .env file.
 4. Start the backend server you are using npm or yarn.